TaitoUnited/full-stack-template/CONFIGURATION.md

 ## Stack

 **Minikube:** If you would rather use minikube for local development instead of docker-compose, remove `docker-compose:local` plugin, and the `:-local` restriction from `kubectl:-local` and `helm:-local` plugins.
 These are configured with the `taito_plugins` setting in `taito-config.sh`.
-Note that you can also permanently define your preference in your personal or organizational taito-config.sh to avoid manual work every time you create a new project: `template_default_engine_local="minikube"`.
+Note that you can also permanently define your preference in your personal or organizational taito-config.sh to avoid manual change every time you create a new project, for example: `template_default_engine_local="minikube"`.
 (TODO: Not tested on minikube yet.
 Probably needs some additional work.).

 **Alternative technologies:** If you would rather use other technologies than React, Node.js and PostgreSQL, you can copy alternative example implementations from [alternatives](https://github.com/TaitoUnited/SERVER-TEMPLATE/tree/master/alternatives) directory.
-Note that you can also permanently define your preference in your personal or organizational taito-config.sh to avoid manual copying every time you create a new project: `template_default_alternatives="client-vue server-micronaut-java"`.
+Note that you can also permanently define your preference in your personal or organizational taito-config.sh to avoid manual copying every time you create a new project, for example: `template_default_alternatives="client-vue server-micronaut-java"`.

-**Additional microservices:** You can use both monorepo and multirepo approach with this template.
+**Additional microservices:** You can use either monorepo or multirepo approach with this template.
 If you are going for multirepo, just create a separate project for each microservice.
-If you are going for monorepo or something in between multirepo and monorepo approaches, you can add a new microservice to this repository like this:
+If you are going for monorepo, or something in between multirepo and monorepo approaches, you can add a new microservice to the same repository like this:

   1. Create a new directory for your service.
 Look [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) and [alternatives](https://github.com/TaitoUnited/SERVER-TEMPLATE/tree/master/alternatives) for examples.
   2. Add the service to `taito_targets` variable in `taito-config.sh`